Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 - `onToken2Selected`
 - `swap`

-`switchFields` switches the top and bottom coins, this is called when users hit the swap button or select the opposite token in the dialog (e.g. if coin1 is TokenA and the user selects TokenB when choosing coin2):
+`switchFields` switches the top and bottom coins.
+This is called when users hit the swap button or select the opposite token in the dialog (e.g. if coin1 is TokenA and the user selects TokenB when choosing coin2):

 ```javascript=111
 const switchFields = () => {